Fathom is a system for learning.

 Fathom was incubated within ConsenSys for just over two years.
 During that time the team grew, learned an incredible amount, and built out our smart contract system to be much more robust.
 We also worked on developing implementations to get this thing out in the real world, and get people using it.

-Now, in 2019, we are spinning out from ConsenSys to continue work toward this vision as an independent entity.
+In 2019, we spun out from ConsenSys to continue work toward this vision.

 Fathom is an open system.
 It is not proprietary, but rather is free and open source.
 That means you are able to use fathom tools and structures freely, and for free.
 They are available for you to discover, use, extend, and share, as you like.